Segmensation/segmensation-docs/source/usage/analyze.rst

 Analyzing an Image
 ==================
-This step contains a number of functions that were specifically implemented for the analysis of astrocytes in brain images.
+This tab contains a number of functions that were specifically implemented for the analysis of astrocytes and nerve fibres in brain images.

 Detecting astrocytes
 --------------------